mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 is returned.

 #### Parameters:
-- thread_h (handle):
+- thread_h (handle, optional): returns the numeric Id (unique) of the specified thread.
+If not specified, the Id of the calling thread is returned.

 #### Returns:
-- If successful: returns the numerical Id of the thread and the result is nil.
+- Success: returns the numerical Id of the thread and the result is set to nil.
-- If failed: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).
+- Failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage: